maemreyo/glean-vault/glean/10_Sources/Articles/The giant heat pumps designed to warm whole districts.md

 I ask why Helen Oy decided to install hundreds of megawatts of these boilers and Mr Aaltonen says that they are cheaper to install than heat pumps and having them also means he and colleagues don't have to rely entirely on the air, which is limited in terms of how much heat it can provide at scale.
 Plus, the electric boilers can help to soak up surplus renewables and provide an electricity grid-balancing function, he says.

-There are no heat pumps in the UK that rival the systems under development in Denmark, Germany and Finland.
-However, some new district heating networks are on the way, such as the Exeter Energy Network, which [[20_Vocabulary/will|will]] supply the University of Exeter and other customers.
+There are no heat pumps in the UK that rival the systems under development in Denmark, Germany and Finland. [[20_Vocabulary/However|However]], some new district heating networks are on the way, such as the Exeter Energy Network, which [[20_Vocabulary/will|will]] supply the University of Exeter and other customers.

 The minimum planned capacity of the network is 12MW.
 It [[20_Vocabulary/will|will]] feature three 4MW air-to-water heat pumps, with the first unit due to become operational in 2028.

 Keith [[20_Vocabulary/apron|Baker]] at Glasgow Caledonian University, who researches district heating systems, says the UK has opportunities to make more of this technology.
-Water in disused mines, which maintains a relatively stable temperature, [is beginning to supply](https://www.bbc.co.uk/news/articles/c2lk1y582r0o) larger heat pumps here, for example.
+Water in disused mines, which maintains a [[20_Vocabulary/relatively|relatively]] stable temperature, [is beginning to supply](https://www.bbc.co.uk/news/articles/c2lk1y582r0o) larger heat pumps here, for example.

 Post-industrial and rural areas where there is adequate space to install heat pumps and heat storage tanks are "the sweet spots", he says.